comp1100/comp1100.github.io/_sources/innovation/1_introduction_to_innovation.md

 (sec:intro:pivot_vs_refine)=
 ## Pivot vs. refine

-What happens if we test an idea and it turns out we are wrong about our customers and their problems?
+What happens if we test an idea and it turns out we are wrong about our customers, their problems, and/or our solution?

 Well, we need to come up with new ideas!